-Getting stuck whilst traveling is part of my Traveling realism’s series.
+Getting stuck whilst traveling is part 2 of the Long term budget traveling realism’s series.

 Oh, I know your shaking your head right now saying “Nope, this will not happen to me.
 I have a plan, I will not be getting stuck whilst traveling.”…Well you might be right, it might not happen to you – But in all likeliness, it will at some point.